Mortafix/AutoConv-Telegram-Python/README.md

 # custom handler
 add_custom_handler(handler:Callable,error_message:Optional[str]=None)
 ```
-- `handler`: function must have two parameters (`update` and `context`).
+- `handler`: function must take one parameter (`TelegramData` object).
 It must return an hashable value used to get to next state (by routes) or None if the handler fails.
 - `error_message`: error message when handler fails.

 ### Conversation